Embattled landlord Frenz sells the last of his Minneapolis buildings, giving control to tenants

 For more than a year, Frenz resisted selling the buildings with the prospect that the tenants would own them.

-Eddie Landenberger, vice president of the Land Bank, said the buildings contain 69 units, 35 currently occupied.
-The land bank will begin rehabbing them, then renting out the vacant units.
+Eddie Landenberger, vice president of the Land Bank, said the buildings contain 69 units, 35 of them occupied.
+The land bank will begin rehabbing them and then rent out the vacant units.
 More than $1 million has been raised for rehabbing.
 A total of 108 people, including children, live in the units.

 Faced with the latest revocation, Frenz and Zorbalas sold off most of their buildings.
 But the five buildings on the 3100 block of 22nd Av.
 S. remained in limbo after Frenz sold them off on contracts for deed, but the city nixed the sale, saying the two men were still in control.